teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 ### global_mid_input_delay_time
 The global time, in milliseconds, of the blank inputs inserted between each input.
 This does not apply if [global_mid_input_delay_enabled](#global_mid_input_delay_enabled) is 0 or lower.
 This defaults to 34 milliseconds.

+### max_user_recent_inputs
+The max number of recent input sequences to store per user.
+If the user is opted out of stats, it won't store any inputs.
+This defaults to 5.

 ### last_console
 The game console to use.